josh883/CapstoneProject/README.md

 ![Pennysworthe Dashboard](Docs/dashboard-main.png)

-##  Project Overview
+## 📖 Project Overview

 Pennysworthe is a full-stack financial application designed to democratize institutional-grade stock analysis.
 It moves beyond simple price tracking by integrating **AI-driven price forecasting**, **algorithmic risk assessment**, and **sentiment analysis** directly into the user interface.

 Unlike traditional dashboards that simply display raw data, Pennysworthe interprets it—giving users actionable insights on market volatility, predicted trends, and moving averages through an intuitive, modern interface.

+The project began as a concept to aid both experienced and inexperienced investors, evolving through rigorous Agile sprints into a comprehensive tool.

 ---

+## 👥 Meet the Team

+Throughout the development process, the team maintained strong cohesion, with each member owning specific architectural domains.

+* **JD (Networking & Infrastructure):** Managed networking, hosting, and ensuring the application ran across multiple machines.
+He led the debugging of networking issues and implemented the portfolio page and settings architecture.
+* **Luis (Frontend Lead):** Built the bulk of the web application's frontend.
+He managed the migration to React, implemented the stock graphs, and integrated the News API for the right-hand display.
+* **Erick (AI & Machine Learning):** Focused on the application of AI, specifically implementing the LSTM models and porting them to the app.
+He also developed the "Risk Tolerance" and "Accuracy" fidgets/widgets.
+* **Josh (Algorithms & Backend):** Developed the Bullish/Bearish algorithms and Sentiment Calculation.
+He assisted heavily with Windows compatibility debugging and initial HTML prototyping.
+* **Clara (Algorithms & User Research):** Conducted user and professor interviews to determine high-value features.
+She implemented the Golden Cross and Death Cross calculation algorithms.

+---

-##  Key Features
+## 🚀 Key Features

-###  AI-Powered Price Prediction
+### 🧠 AI-Powered Price Prediction
 Utilization of a **Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN)** to analyze historical market data.
-* **Automated Retraining:** The model automatically retrains itself on new data every 24 hours via a background scheduler, ensuring predictions stay relevant.
+* **Automated Retraining:** The model automatically retrains itself on new data every 24 hours via a background scheduler.
-* **Visual Forecasting:** Predictions are plotted directly onto the price chart (indicated by the orange star), allowing users to visually compare historical trends vs. AI expectations.
+* **Visual Forecasting:** Predictions are plotted directly onto the price chart, allowing users to visually compare historical trends vs. AI expectations.
+* **Accuracy Fidgets:** Specific UI elements dedicated to showing the model's confidence and past accuracy.

-###  Algorithmic Risk Gauge
+### 📊 Algorithmic Risk & Strategy
-A custom-built visualization engine that translates complex volatility metrics into an easy-to-read gauge.
-* **Real-time Calculation:** Computes volatility and Beta relative to the S&P 500 on the fly using live market data.
-* **Dynamic UI:** Features a custom SVG gauge component that animates based on the AI's confidence score.
+A suite of 6 custom algorithms integrated directly into the stock search page.
+* **Market Sentiment:** Algorithms to detect if a stock is currently Bearish or Bullish.
+* **Crossover Detection:** Automatic identification of "Golden Cross" and "Death Cross" events to signal strong trend reversals.
+* **Risk Tolerance:** A dynamic "fidget" that gauges the risk level of an asset based on volatility and Beta.

-###  Interactive Market Data
+### 🖥️ Interactive Market Data
 * **Real-time Charts:** Interactive, responsive line charts powered by Chart.js.
+* **News Integration:** A dedicated sidebar displaying news sources via API to correlate current events with price action.
 * **Smart Watchlists:** Users can curate personalized lists of stocks to track favorite assets.
-* **News Sentiment:** Integrated news feed that correlates market movements with recent headlines.
+* **Portfolio Management:** A dedicated page for users to input and track their personal trading information.

 ---